GnarlyLasagna/GnarlyLasagna/README.md

 ### Hi there 👋

+## My Name Is Evan Dolatowski

+# Im a Programmer and enjoyer of Software

+My Repos include
+- Front End applications using Vue, React.js, and React Native
+- Back End applications using Go, Node.js and Python

+And a few random small repos that exist from me learning something new like
+- IOS development using Swift.ui
+- Using Docker containers to package my software and push it to Docker Hub
+- Making a starting template MakeFile to compile C code for the Playdate console

 <!--
 **GnarlyLasagna/GnarlyLasagna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.